 VI.F.4.c) A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.
 The Review Committee for Medical Genetics and Genomics will not consider requests for exceptions to the 80-hour limit to a post-doctoral fellow's work week.
 VI.F.5.
-Moonlighting

-VI.F.5.a) Moonlighting must not interfere with the ability of the postdoctoral fellow to achieve the goals and objectives of the educational program, and must not interfere with the post-doctoral fellow's fitness for work nor compromise patient safety.
-(Core)

-VI.F.5.b) Time spent by post-doctoral fellows in internal and external moonlighting (as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit.
+Moonlighting VI.F.5.a) Moonlighting must not interfere with the ability of the post- doctoral fellow to achieve the goals and objectives of the doctoral fellow's fitness for work nor compromise patient safety.
+(Core) VI.F.5.b) Time spent by post-doctoral fellows in internal and external moonlighting (as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit.
+(Core) VI.F.5.c) PGY-1 post-doctoral fellows are not permitted to moonlight.

-(Core)